jagregory/abrash-zen-of-asm/src/chapter-07.md

 You can usually easily avoid `les`-related performance problems in assembler.
 Consider [Listing 7-4](#L704), which adds one far array to another far array in the same way that most high-level languages would, storing both far pointers in memory variables and loading each pointer with `les` every time it's used.
 (Actually, [Listing 7-4](#L704) is better than your average high-level language subroutine because it uses `loop`, while most high-level languages use less efficient instruction sequences to handle looping.)
 [Listing 7-4](#L704) runs in 43.42 ms, or 43 us per array element addition.

-Now look at [Listing 7-5](#L705), which does exactly the same thing that [Listing 7-4](#L704) does...except that it loads the far pointers *outside* the loop and keeps them in the registers for the duration of the loop, using the segment-loading techniques that we learned earlier in this chapter.
+Now look at [Listing 7-5](#L705), which does exactly the same thing that [Listing 7-4](#L704) does... except that it loads the far pointers *outside* the loop and keeps them in the registers for the duration of the loop, using the segment-loading techniques that we learned earlier in this chapter.
 How much difference does it make to keep the far pointers in registers at all times?
 [Listing 7-5](#L705) runs in 19.69 ms — *more than twice as fast as*[Listing 7-4](#L704).

 Now you know why I keep saying that assembler can handle segments much better than high-level languages can.
 [Listing 7-5](#L705) isn't the ultimate in that regard, however; we can carry that concept a step further still, as shown in [Listing 7-6](#L706).